-Insert organisation will include on all of their equality training and education activities the development and delivery of disability awareness training for union members, activists and officials.
-Insert organisation will actively promote the participation of members with disabilities on relevant training courses.
+Insert organisation will include the development and delivery of disability awareness training for union members, activists and officials on all of our equality training and education activities.
+This training will look at all types of disability, with particular attention to mental health and illness, and the physical and social barriers to inclusion in the workplace.
+Insert organisation will actively promote the participation of members with disabilities on relevant training courses